-SUMMARY OF MATTERS OF SIGNIFICANT CONCERN
+3. SUMMARY OF MATTERS OF SIGNIFICANT CONCERN

-2.1.
+3.1.
 Overarching significant concerns

-- 2.1.1.
-The SDNPA maintain their previously stated position: that the Rampion 2 development proposals give rise to significant seascape, landscape and visual impacts that cause harm to the Statutory Purposes of the SDNP and its Special Qualities, as defined in the original SDNP Partnership Management Plan (PMP), from both offshore and on-shore development proposals. - 2.1.2.
+- 3.1.1.
+The SDNPA maintain their previously stated position: that the Rampion 2 development proposals give rise to significant seascape, landscape and visual impacts that cause harm to the Statutory Purposes of the SDNP and its Special Qualities, as defined in the original SDNP Partnership Management Plan (PMP), from both off-shore and on-shore development proposals. - 3.1.2.
 It should be noted that the Special Qualities are not defined geographically.
-Any harm to these cannot be downplayed through the geographical extent of harm, as has been shown to be relied on in the ES.
-The SDNP maintains that any harm to the Special Qualities, as identified will occur in the ES, will harm the Statutory Purposes of the Designation and is of utmost concern. - 2.1.3.
-The SDNPA considers that this, as well as other reasons set out I this report, leads to substantially understatement in the seascape, landscape and visual impacts set out in the ES. - 2.1.4.
-The SDNPA suggest it is of key importance to note that the Rampion 1 windfarm was not constructed when the SDNP PMP was adopted, and it is therefore incorrect to consider it part of the baseline for the ES. - 2.1.5.
+Any harm to these cannot be downplayed through the defining of a geographically limited Study Area as set out in Section 1.2.13 of the LVIA methodology (APP-167) which states out that 'The Study Area for the LVIA is illustrated in Figure 18.1 [APP-098] and extends to a 2km buffer beyond the proposed DCO Order Limits.'
+The SDNP maintains that any harm to the Special Qualities, as identified will occur in the ES, will harm the Statutory Purposes of the Designation and is of utmost concern.
+The SDNPA suggest it is of key importance to note that the Rampion 1 windfarm was not constructed when the SDNP Special Qualities, which is not taken into consideration in the assessment. - 3.1.3.
+The SDNPA also considers that these limitations on the geographical study area as well as other reasons set out in this report, leads to a substantial understatement in the seascape, landscape and visual impacts set out in the Chapter 15 Seascape, landscape and visual impact assessment (APP-056) and Chapter 18 Landscape and visual impact (APP-059) of the ES. - 3.1.4.
 The SDNPA are also concerned that the ES downplays the effects on the SDNP Landscape Character Areas due to the geographical extents of the Study Area, lack of consideration of some landscape elements and the use of a combined approach to landscape elements that, if considered in isolation, would be significant.

-2.2.
+3.2.
 Incomplete and unevidenced proposals

-2.2.1.
+3.2.1.
 The Commitments Register (Doc Ref 7.22) has multiple instances of uncertainty and qualification and use of phrases such as 'where practical', 'as far as reasonably practical', 'as far as reasonably possible' and other similar phrases, that do not allow for a maximum design scenario to be established.
 The considerable areas of uncertainty imply that new or materially different environmental effects may be missing from the ES and therefore the impacts of the Proposed Development may be considerably understated or even incorrect.

-2.3.
+3.3.
 Viability of HDD: